What to study for the ATI TEAS in 2021

 - Reading – 39 questions

 - Math – 34 questions

 - English – 33 questions

 ATI TEAS 7 FAQ

-The new version of the ATI TEAS exam will likely be released around October 2021.
+The new version of the ATI TEAS exam will likely be released in June 2022.
+(It was earlier estimated to be released in October 2021, so this date may change.)
 Nursing programs will likely accept both versions of the TEAS exam during the transition period, but be sure to check with your individual programs.

-The new version of the TEAS exam in 2021 (around October) will have:
+The new version of the TEAS exam in 2022 will have:

 ➞ 2x as many scored biology and chemistry questions (8 each)